 Dry needling and acupuncture, although both utilize similar size needles, are different techniques that serve different purposes in the healing process.

 Yes, we value your safety and well being and would not offer a procedure that is not in your best interest.
 However, there are risks associated with dry needling just as there are with any medical procedure.
 Call us and one of our providers will be happy to discuss the risks and benefits with you.

 Does dry needling hurt?

-The majority of people do not describe dry needling as painful but rather as uncomfortable due to the nature of the muscular contraction associated with the necessary twitch response.
+The majority of people do not describe physical therapy with dry needling as painful, but rather as uncomfortable due to the nature of the muscular contraction associated with the necessary twitch response.